jdossgollin/lab-guide/docs/harassment.md

-# Code of conduct
+# Harassment policy

-All members of the research group are required to agree with the following code of conduct.
+All members of the research group are required to agree with the following policy on harassment in the workplace.
 Additionally, we collectively agree to enforce this code.
 We are expecting cooperation from all members to help ensuring a safe environment for everyone.